skip navigation

 Physical Characteristics

-The proposed De Tilla Gulch SEZ is in a gently sloping treeless plain, and scrubland vegetation reflects the arid climate.
+The De Tilla Gulch SEZ is in a gently sloping treeless plain, and scrubland vegetation reflects the arid climate.
 Vegetation is primarily low shrubs and grasses, with many areas of bare, generally tan soil or gravel.
 The SEZ is intersected with dry streambeds.
 Annual rainfall averages about 8 in.
 (20 cm).

 Unpaved roads cross the SEZ, and some cleared areas are located in the northeastern portion of the SEZ where sand and gravel have been removed.
 The SEZ contains a windmill, wire fences, and a transmission line that runs north to south along the road on the eastern side of the SEZ.
 Part of the SEZ is authorized by the BLM for grazing.